prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Total number of available pods (ready for at least minReadySeconds)
+<p>availableReplicas is the total number of available pods (ready for at least minReadySeconds)
 targeted by this Alertmanager cluster.</p>
 </td>
 </tr>